STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/587-Reinforcing Steel Material.md

 Mander(1994) uniaxial steel model.
-The simulation has incorporated additional reversal memory locations to better control stress overshooting (default is 10 branches but this can be easily modified by changing the variable "LastRule_RS" within the header file "ReinforcingSteel.h").
+The simulation has incorporated additional reversal memory locations to better control stress overshooting (default is 10 branches but this can be easily modified by changing the variable "`LastRule_RS`" within the header file "`ReinforcingSteel.h`").
 The cycle counting method implemented in the routine achieves the same result as rainflow counting.
 Fatigue parameters are based on the Coffin-Manson equation for plastic strain amplitude as indicated in Figure 6a.
-The buckling simulations incorporated consist of a variation on Gomes and Appleton(1997) and Dhakal and Maekawa(2002).
+The buckling simulations incorporated consist of a variation on Gomes and Appleton (1997) and Dhakal and Maekawa (2002).
 The buckling and fatigue portions of this simulation are still being further enhanced and refined.
 Additional buckling and fatigue options should be available in the near future.</p>
 <figure>